equinor/webviz-subsurface/INTRODUCTION.md

 **Non-portable**

-Non-portable is the easiest way if none of the plugins have time-consuming data aggregration to do.
+Non-portable is the easiest way if none of the plugins have time-consuming data aggregation to do.

 A feature in Dash, used by `webviz` is [hot reload](https://community.plot.ly/t/announcing-hot-reload/14177).
 When the Dash Python code file is saved, the content seen in the web browser is